samsquire/ideas6/README.md

 # 38. Evented assembly - Yielding efficiently until the next event is reached

+If you think of the TCP protocol, HTTP or interacting particles in physics or actors or concurrency in programming of IO and the user, the disk, you can think of each "thing happening" as an event.

+Given an event, I need to dispatch to an event handler, a bit like an event loop that a GUI program such as Win32 or programming language such as Nodejs would use.

 This is a design for evented assembly paired with my multithreaded barrier runtime.
 This is a general event handling solution for high concurrency and parallelism.
 [Link to multithreaded barrier runtime](https://github.com/samsquire/assembly).
+Detailed assembly examples are further down.
 Design goals:

+* High throughput, low latency for coroutines communicating on the same thread for decoupling code.
+The compiler can elide inserting movements and scheduler calls or yields when coroutines are on the same thread for efficiency and are binpacked next to eachother.
+Then it's basically a method call or inlining.
+* High throughput, low latency between threads when coroutines are running in parallel.
+* Can fork coroutines cheaply.
-* The multithreaded barrier is a "phaser" which means it runs a sequence of tasks in lockstep (the pattern is visualised below) in a predictable and deterministic rhythm, which also provides thread safety or mutual exclusion.
+* The multithreaded barrier is a "phaser" which means it runs a sequence of supersteps in lockstep (the pattern is visualised below) in a predictable and deterministic rhythm, which also provides thread safety or mutual exclusion.
 The first number is the thread the second number is the task number.
 Each thread has its own set of tasks, which can be different (8 threads × 8 tasks = 64 independent tasks) Notice how the thread numbers can be in any sequence and unpredictable but the task numbers are predictable and monotonically increasing before resetting and starting the pattern again.
 [Jump to go past the example](#after-task-sequence)

 ```
 8 Arrived at task 0